hexaxsoftwares/houx.js/README.md

 To skip the compilation of an elements children, use the `px-skip` attribute.
 All children of the element will be skipped while building this element

 The `px-skip` directive does not need to be passed a value, it presence on an element is considered and defaults to truthy, accepts only boolean value, scopes to html elements only.
-Will raise a Pixel warn warn when aplied on a pixel widget
+Will raise a Pixel warn warn when aplied on a pixel widget since it's only an element based directive.

 ### Conditional rendering

-To render elements based on some evaluated result of a statement or value, Pixel provides you with the `px-if` directive
+To render elements/widget based on some evaluated result of a statement or value, Pixel provides you with the `px-if` directive

 ```javascript
 Template`<button px-if='false'></button>`
 ```

-this element will not render since the condition is falsy
+this element will not render since the condition render result is falsy

-The `px-else-if` directive ,if available on the next element or widget following the previous 'px-if' or 'px-else-if' , will be processed if, the `px-if`, or previous `px-else-if ` if any, evaluated to false
+The `px-else-if` directive ,if available on the next element or widget following the previous 'px-if' or 'px-else-if' element/widget , will be processed if, the `px-if`, or previous `px-else-if ` if any, evaluated to false
 Inoder to make it effective, should be passed to the next element or widget after the previous relative conditioned element/widget

 The `px-else` directive , displays its element if the previous `px-if` or `px-else-if` , if any, statements are falsy